FAQ – LFC

 The LFC reports when it is safe to add more waste food.
 It does this with text on the touch screen and with an LED (green means ok; yellow means wait, and red means overloaded).

 On an LFC that is properly installed and calibrated, the results are better than ±1% accuracy.
-Even the largest LFC (the LFC-1000) can detect something as small as an orange is added to the drum.
+The LFC-500 can detect something as small as an orange when it is added to the drum.
+The LFC-3000 can resolve 1 kg (2 lb).

 The LFC stores the data for 24 months.